 (b) a dependant or dependants of a deceased worker,

-may be determined on application under this Part as a dispute.
+may be determined on application under this Division as a dispute.

 (2) An arbitrator may order that compensation that is payable to a person under a legal disability to give an effective discharge for payment is to be paid to WorkCover WA and applied in the manner specified in the order.